-The determination of incurred claims is an integral, fundamental part of the work of most health actuaries.
+The estimation of incurred claims is an integral, fundamental part of the work of most health actuaries.
 It is necessary to set proper financial statements for ratemaking, planning, and projections.
-Incurred claims are estimated as part of the determination of unpaid claim liabilities for financial reporting purposes.
+Incurred claims are part of the estimation of unpaid claim liabilities for financial reporting purposes.
 Incurred claims are often the starting point for premium rate development.
 The incurred claims from a period are adjusted to project the incurred claims for a future period.

-Incurred claims determination has become more challenging with the proliferation of provider contracts that share risk in different ways.
+The estimation of incurred claims has become more challenging with the proliferation of provider contracts that share risk in different ways.
 Having accurate data continues to be an issue.